Lifting coarse homotopies: Application to metric cones

 \begin{Theorem} Let $M$ be a compact Riemannian manifold of non-positive sectional curvature, and let $\mathcal{O}M$ be the metric cone over $M$.
 Let $b$ be any $\mathbb{R}_+$-basepoint in $\mathcal{O}M$.
 Then there is an isomorphism

 where $\pi_1(M)$ is the fundamental group of $M$. \end{Theorem}

 The main idea of the proof is to write such a cone as the quotient of the cone over the universal cover of the manifold.
 This works because the cone over the universal cover is sufficiently ``trivial'' at the level of coarse fundamental groups.
 Unfortunately, we require a number of technical lemmas before we can execute this idea.

-Given a Riemannian manifold $(M,g_M)$, we define the \textbf{metric cone} $\mathcal{O}M$ over $M$ to be the manifold with boundary $M \times [1,\infty)$ with the Riemannian metric $t^2 g_M + g_\mathbb{R}$.
-When $M$ is compact, this is known to coincide, up to coarse equivalence, with other common constructions of the metric cone (see e.g. \cite{RoeWarped}).
-The following lemma is easy to prove, but will be useful to record for later calculations.
+We first need some basic results on distances in $\mathcal{O}M$.